Oluwasetemi/react-note/pages/form.md

 <div>

-In this example above, if you try changing the value "Hello" directly in the input field, it won’t update because React only supports one-way data binding by default.
+In this example above, if you try changing the value "Hello" directly in the input field, it won&apos;t update because React only supports one-way data binding by default.

 However, React allows two-way data binding using `controlled components`.
-This is especially useful for managing form elements like <span class="text-teal-400">input</span>, <span class="text-teal-400">textarea</span>, and <span class="text-teal-400">select</span>, where the values are synchronized with the component’s state.
+This is especially useful for managing form elements like <span class="text-teal-400">input</span>, <span class="text-teal-400">textarea</span>, and <span class="text-teal-400">select</span>, where the values are synchronized with the component&apos;s state.
 Controlled components ensure the `UI and state stay in sync` making it easier to handle user input and dynamic form behavior.

 </div>